-Allegations against staff could be initiated in school by children, parents or staff.
+Allegations against staff (including supply staff, volunteers or contractors) could be initiated in school by children, parents or staff.
 If an allegation or cause for concern is made against a member of staff the following action should be taken:

-- The Head Teacher should be informed immediately. - If the allegation is against the Head Teacher then the Chair of Governors should be informed immediately. - The Head Teacher/Chair of Governors school should seek support and guidance from the local authority and follow the 'Procedure for Managing Allegations against Staff, Carers and Volunteers' provided by South Tees Local Safeguarding Board. - Immediate support and guidance should be sought from: - The Designated Officer (LADO) Lorraine Press (01642 771500) - o The Child Protection Officer for Education Marianne Dixon - (Tel: 01642 837744 or Mob: 07909906460) - Where an individual staff member in regulated activity is dismissed or removed due to safeguarding concerns, or would have been had they not resigned, the Head Teacher must make a referral to the Disclosure and Barring Service (DBS).
+- The Head Teacher should be informed immediately. - If the allegation is against the Head Teacher then the Chair of Governors should be informed immediately.

+- The Head Teacher/Chair of Governors school should seek support and guidance from the local authority and follow the 'Procedure for Managing Allegations against Staff, Carers and Volunteers' provided by South Tees Local Safeguarding Board. - Immediate support and guidance should be sought from: - The Designated Officer (LADO) Joanne Dickson, Tel: 01642 130 700 - The Safeguarding Officer for Schools June Craven (Tel: 01642 130700 / Mobile: 07970427619) - Where an individual staff member in regulated activity is dismissed or removed due to safeguarding concerns, or would have been had they not resigned, the Head Teacher must make a referral to the Disclosure and Barring Service (DBS).
 This is a legal duty and failure to do so is a criminal act.